 This project aims to establish connected nectar and pollen-rich sites along the Ayrshire coast, ensuring the long-term survival of pollinating insects in the area.

 Pollinators are in serious decline across the UK.
-With over 95% of the UK’s wildflower meadows being lost in just the last 40 years or so, places where pollinating insects can thrive are now very restricted.
+With over 95% of the UK’s wildflower meadows being lost since the Second World War, places where pollinating insects can thrive are now very restricted.
 Nectar gives insects energy to travel across the landscape so a lack of refuelling sites prevents this.

 Around 84% of Europe’s crops depend on pollinators.